WeiB Schwarz Comprehensive Manual (Version 1.88, revised 1/29/2018)

 18.104.22.168 If for any reason either the Attacking Character or the Defending Character has (a) left the Stage, (b) changed controller, or (c) moved to another Slot, there shall be no power comparison and neither character will reverse as a result of power comparison.
 (Translation note: Some effects may cause Characters to be placed into the Attacking or Defending Character's Slot, but the effect often denotes this new / moved character to be an Attacking or Defending character, which allows power comparison and reversing to occur)

-7.6.2 After that, a check timing occurs.
-After this, this concludes the attack sub-Phase, and the game returns to the Attack Declaration Step.
+188.8.131.52 "At the end of the attack" triggers now occur.
+After that, a check timing occurs.
+After all processes required to be resolved during this check timing are completed, this Attack Sub-Phase concludes, and the game returns to the Attack Declaration Step.

 7.7 Encore Step